puigfp/geotag/README.md

 ### Performance

 When updating the EXIF metadata of a photo, ExifTool **always rewrites the whole file**.
-Thus, adding location metadata to your photo can make your computer rewrite 10s of gigabytes.
+Thus, adding location metadata to all your photos can make your computer rewrite 10s of gigabytes.
 This can take a lot of time and reduce the lifespan or your SSD / SD card.

-If this is an issue for you I would recommend against adding location metadata to all your files, but only adding metadata to the files you actually end up keeping.
+If this is an issue for you I would recommend against adding location metadata to all your files, but only adding metadata to the files you actually end up keeping (in my case, I always add GPS metadata after exporting the files in JPEG format).

 ### TODOs